KotaVenkataVamshidharreddy/Multiple-Disease-Prediction-System/README.md

 Feel free to customize the web application's appearance, add more disease prediction models, or integrate additional features based on your specific requirements.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the project's GitHub repository.